In fact we went there the day before, too and the name of the restaurant is “Sabani Boat”.

 Sabani is apparently the traditional fishing boat which has been used in this region for a very long time and actually we saw it in an open air museum later.

-The day before we ate rice bowl topped with seafood, and on the day we had a Carpaccio of the fish caught in the nearby sea, the grilled firefly squids and the assorted sushi.
+The day before we ate rice bowl topped with seafood, and on this visit we had a Carpaccio of the fish caught in the nearby sea, the grilled firefly squids and the assorted sushi.

 The squid was the best.